 - the purpose must not be contrary to public policy or unlawful under the laws of The Bahamas; and

-- the trust instrument must specify the event upon the happening of which the trust terminates, and provide for the disposition of surplus assets of the trust upon its termination.
+- the trust instrument must specify the event upon the happening of which the purpose trust terminates, and provide for the disposition of surplus assets of the purpose trust upon its termination.

 Qualifications of Trustees

-A trustee of an authorised purpose trust who carries out trust business in The Bahamas must be either a licensed bank or trust company or an individual who is licensed as a financial and corporate service provider.
+A trustee of a purpose trust who carries out trust business in The Bahamas must be either a licensed bank or trust company or an individual who is licensed as a financial and corporate service provider.
+However, where the trustee of a purpose trust does not carry out trust business in The Bahamas, no special qualifications are required.

 Role of the Attorney General

-The Attorney-General is empowered to make an application to the Court to enforce the PT, produce documents relating to the PT, or perform any activities that an authorised applicant is privileged to do in respect of a PT, so long as the Attorney-General is unaware of any person who would be able or willing to pursue such an application or course of action.
-The Attorney General may also apply to the Court for the appointment of an authorised applicant in relation to the trust and the Court may appoint a person who is able and willing to act as an authorised applicant.
-All trustees that administer a PT must also permit the Attorney-General to make copies of the instruments, registers and documents relating to the PT.
+The Attorney-General is empowered to make an application to the Court to enforce the purpose trust, produce documents relating to the purpose trust, or perform any activities that an authorised applicant is privileged to do in respect of a purpose trust, so long as the Attorney-General is unaware of any person who would be able or willing to pursue such an application or course of action.
+The Attorney General may also apply to the Court for the appointment of an authorised applicant in relation to the purpose trust and the Court may appoint a person who is able and willing to act as an authorised applicant.
+All trustees that administer a purpose trust must also permit the Attorney-General to make copies of the instruments, registers and documents relating to the purpose trust.

 The records that a trustee must keep in The Bahamas are the following: